drowe67/radae/README.md

 ## Scope

 This repo is intended to support the authors experimental work, with just enough information for the advanced experimenter to reproduce aspects of the work.
-The focus is on waveform development.
-It is not intended to be a polished distribution for general use or to work across multiple Linux distros and operating systems.
-Unless otherwise stated, the code is this repo is intended to run only on Ubuntu Linux 22.
+The focus is on waveform development, not software configuration.
+It is not intended to be a polished distribution for general use or to work across multiple Linux distros and operating systems - that will come later.
+Unless otherwise stated, the code is this repo is intended to run only on Ubuntu Linux 22 on a non-virtual machine.

 # Quickstart